input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 		--tx-out a72ec98117def0939cc310b17de10d218f41ef5c84d94a89fe6097318d3de983+99899000000 \
 		--fee 1000000 \
 		--ttl 500000 \
-		--tx-body-file txbody
+		--out-file txbody

 Note that account A's address ```(a72ec98117def0939cc310b17de10d218f41ef5c84d94a89fe6097318d3de983)``` appears twice.
 Once in the transaction input and again as an output.
 This is the change being returned to account A, where the change is equal to the input from account A, minus the value being transferred to account B, minus the fee.

 We are now ready to sign the transaction and submit it to the chain.

-4. Sign your transaction in txbody using the signing key for *myaddr* (created in Excercise 1) :
+4. Sign your transaction in txbody using the signing key for *payment.addr* (created in Excercise 1) :

         cardano-cli shelley transaction sign \
             --tx-body-file txbody \
             --signing-key-file txsign \
             --testnet-magic … \
-            --tx-file txout
+            --out-file txout

    You will need to give the correct Network Magic Id for the Testnet, as supplied by IOHK in the Genesis file (e.g. 42).